KRR-Oxford/Guarded-saturation/README.md

 - `ordered_skolem_sat` also called `KAON3`

-Additionally, Gsat can be use to get the saturation of the set of TGDs in a OWL file using the following command:
+Additionally, KAON2 can be use to get the saturation of the set of TGDs in a OWL file using the following command:
 ```bash
 java -cp guarded-saturation-1.0.0-jar-with-dependencies.jar "uk.ac.ox.cs.gsat.ExecutorOWL" <OWL file> <timeout>
 ```